 If you are struggling to get something working on the HPC you should first have a look through our documentation on the technology (e.g. Message Passing Interface (MPI)), software (e.g. Software on Stanage ) or cluster (e.g. Bessemer) you are using to see if we have already installed the software / addressed your problem.

 You should also make sure you look through our Frequently Asked Questions section as it covers many common mistakes.
-If you are having issues with your jobs failing please have a look through the sections for job debugging on ShARC and job debugging on Stanage or Bessemer clusters.
+If you are having issues with your jobs failing please have a look through the section on job debugging on the Stanage and Bessemer clusters.

 Please make sure you check through our resources prior to contacting us as we are a small team with limited resources.